yugr/cv/DEVELOPER_EN.md

   - Mentoring new employees
   - Interviewing new hires

-## January 2009 – now, freelance
+## January 2009 – present, freelance

 - Commercial GNU/LLVM toolchain maintenance (fixing bugs and developing new features in Binutils, GCC, QEMU, GDB, supporting and supervising external contractors and other teams)
 - Porting parallel languages and libraries (GASNet, UPC, ARMCI, CAF) to new platforms
-- Various data mining and image processing tasks (mostly Matlab but also C and Haskell)
+- Various data mining and image processing tasks (mostly MATLAB but also C and Haskell)
 - Financial modeling (Maple)
 - Parallelization of [Molconn library](http://www.molconn.com) (molecular structure descriptors)
   * Mostly C++, some Fortran, calibration done in Haskell